aadamsx/fine-rest/README.md

 ---

-### This one NPM package was formally the following:
+### This (1) package was formally the following Meteor packages, their functionality now rolled into one fine NPM package:

 - ### [json-routes](#json-routes-1)
 - ### [authenticate-user-by-token](#authenticate-user-by-token-1)
 - ### [rest-accounts-password](#rest-accounts-password-1)